 NASA later received two more single-seaters, apparently retired F-104Gs, as well as two ex-Luftwaffe TF-104Gs obtained in 1975.
 All were designated "F-104Ns", no matter what actual variant they were.
 NASA liked to paint their aircraft in a distinctive spiffy color schemes, ultimately white overall with blue "daggers" running down each side of the fuselage.
 NASA retained a single-seater and a two-seater well into the 1990s.

 * One interesting footnote to the F-104 story is that a retired American named Ed Shadle got his hands on an old F-104A and converted it into a ground vehicle to win the world land speed record.
 He cut off the wings, added a forward wheel and a wheel on each side of the rear on an outrigger, with canard fins on the nose to keep the machine on the ground.
 The goal of the "North American Eagle", as the "car" is named, is to reach 1,290 KPH (800 MPH), breaking the current land speed record of 1,228 KPH (763 MPH), obtained by the British "Thrust SSC" in 1997.
-Test runs are continuing.BACK_TO_TOP
+The last run was in 2008; the effort seems to have gone flat.BACK_TO_TOP

 * Lockheed of course came up with a number of proposals for different Starfighter variants that were never actually built.
 Some of these unbuilt machines have been mentioned previously, but there were many more.